jdwininger/JukeBox/README.md

 If you pick a folder, the app will persist your choice to `~/.jukebox_config.json` as `music_dir`, create the numbered album slots (01–52) if they don't exist, and update the library immediately.
 If you cancel the dialog, the app will keep using the current library location (which defaults to `~/Music/JukeBox` on macOS/Linux).

+Compact Track List setting:
+- Toggle compact track listings on album cards from the Settings section in the Configuration screen.
+When enabled, album cards use a denser font and tighter spacing so more track titles fit on each card.

+Density slider:
+- Fine-tune how densely track lists are drawn using the new "Density" slider in the Configuration screen (range: 0.5 = very dense, 1.0 = normal).
+Changes apply immediately across the UI.

 #### Common Linux troubleshooting: missing audio / mixer